corda/token-sdk/docs/InMemoryTokenSelection.md

 }
 ```

-And choose indexing strategy, `external_id` , `public_key` or `token`.
+And choose indexing strategy, `external_id` , `public_key` or `token_only`.
 Public key strategy makes a token bucket for each public key,
 so if you use accounts, probably it is better to use external id grouping that groups states
-from many public keys connected with given uuid.
-Just `token` selection strategy indexes states only using token type and identifier.
+from many public keys connected with given uuid. `token_only` selection strategy indexes states only using token type and identifier.

 ## How to use LocalTokenSelector from the flow